digital-power/chatDiP/dip-README.md

 ### Changing the data
 The easiest way to change the underlying data that the chatbot uses, is to replace the files in the `/data` folder.
 After committing and pushing the code the to remote `main` branch, a "deploy" pipeline will upload the data to the Azure environment.

+> Uploading new documents will NOT delete the already existings data.
+To remove documents contact an owner.

 If you are an **owner** of this project you can also use the `prepdocs` script to directly parse and upload documents from your local environment.
+You can add the `--remove` or `--removeall` flag in the shell script to delete data from the index.
+Check [prepdocs.py](/scripts/prepdocs.py) on how to use them.

 ### Changing the infrastructure
 For the infrastructure you can use the same method as for data by first changing the Bicep files in the `/infra` folder.
 Secondly, after committing and pushing the code the to remote `main` branch, a "deploy" pipeline will update the infrastructure of the Azure environment.